-Dr. Anthony Fauci Discusses the Impact and Severity of COVID-19 Disparities in African Americans
+Dr. Anthony Fauci discusses impact and severity of COVID-19 disparities in African Americans

 “The fundamental principle is that we should try as best as we possibly can to get children back to school because we know the psychological aspect of that and the unintended consequences for mothers and fathers who may need to stop working, so we should try to get back to school,” Dr. Fauci said when asked about the impact of the pandemic on the upcoming school year.